Jsisie/ChatFusion/README.txt

 ### jar

-We created 2 .jar, so that the user of our program could test it easily, without creating a client and a server directly from the code.
+We created 2 jar files, so that the user of our program could test it easily, without creating a client and a server directly from the code.

-The jar are present in the repository "out/artifacts".
+The jars are present in the repository "out/artifacts".

 The command to launch both of them are :